giorgoskekkou/ServerlessWorkflowFunctionConverter/questions.md

 # Other
-- Why is there 2 different locations for requirements -> ignore the func.yaml
+- Why is there 2 different locations for requirements -> **Just Ignore utils/tracing/.**
-- Check monitor hdmi or dp